MA Ethnomusicology, Spring 2006

 A specialist in the musics of Turkey and the land and seas formally under Ottoman control, her research engages the intersections of music-making and affective practice, health, gender/sexuality, Islam, social justice, and sound in relation to post-humanism.

-Her book, Melancholic Modalities: Affect and Turkish Classical Musicians is forthcoming in 2017 with Oxford University Press.
+Dr. Gill’s first book Melancholic Modalities: Affect, Islam, and Turkish Classical Musicians was published with Oxford University Press in 2017.
 The book interrogates normative assumptions about melancholy through present-day musicians who champion, teach, and perform Turkish classical music, a genre substantially rooted in the musics of the Ottoman court and elite Mevlevi Sufi lodges.
 Typically dismissed as the remnants of Ottoman nostalgia, the melancholies intentionally cultivated by contemporary Turkish classical musicians emerge as reparative, pleasurable, and spiritually redeeming.
 “Melancholic Modalities” explicates the diverse terms, musical repertoire, improvisation gestures, and embodied practices of Turkish classical musicians who deploy and circulate melancholy in sound.
 More broadly, the book intervenes in current debates in ethnomusicology about the role of affect, and contributes innovative new methodologies of rhizomatic analysis and bi-aurality for music researchers.

-Dr. Gill is currently a Fellow with the American Council of Learned Societies (ACLS).
-She is utilizing her fellowship to conduct ethnographic fieldwork for her next project, which is a study of distinct listening structures attuned to the sounds of death, loss, and migratory thresholds.
+Dr. Gill’s current ethnographic fieldwork considers of distinct listening structures attuned to the sounds of death, loss, and migratory thresholds.